polterguy/fine-tune-hyperlambda/README.md

 1. Epochs - **AUTO**
 2. Batch size - **AUTO**
-3. LR multiplier - **AUTO**
+3. LR multiplier - 1.5

 If you're successful, you should have training loss around 0.1 - 0.7, and full validation loss at 0.3 higher than training loss, between 0.4 and 1.0.
+But you'll need to test the model to make sure it's performing.

 Notice, during inference you should use around 0.0 and 0.1 in temperature to tighten results.